hezarai/hezar/docs/contributing.md

-# Contribution Guidelines
+# Contributing to Hezar

-Thank you for considering contributing to Hezar.
-We appreciate your interest in making Hezar even more powerful and versatile.
+Welcome to Hezar!
+We greatly appreciate your interest in contributing to this project and helping us make it even more valuable to the Persian community.
+Whether you're a developer, researcher, or enthusiast, your contributions are invaluable in helping us grow and improve Hezar.

 Before you start contributing, please take a moment to review the following guidelines.

 ## Code of Conduct